Zehando/small-library/README.md

 #### b.
 Import Initial SQL Dump
 - Use [DBeaver](https://dbeaver.io/) or similar tool
 - Connect with your Neon connection string
-- Run the SQL dump to populate tables
+- Run the SQL dump and data in the SQL scripts folder to populate database and tables

 #### c.
 Update Sequences
 Run the following SQL commands to avoid ID conflicts: